 His mother was the daughter of a Hispanic and an African American, so he had one black grandparent.
 Under racial segregation, however, he was simply regarded as black and educated in the local black school through fifth grade

-He was born and raised on Woodland Plantation in LaPlace, Louisiana and began his musical career playing on home made instruments with likeminded boys who called themselves the Woodland Band.
+Kid Ory was born and raised on Woodland Plantation in LaPlace, Louisiana and began his musical career playing on a home-made banjo with likeminded boys who called themselves the Woodland Band.
 They first played at fish fries and ball games.
 When they had made enough money to buy real instruments, Ory bought a trombone.
 Here’s how he described that early experience:

 My first instrument was a banjo which I made myself out of a cigar-box.
 When I got to age ten my father bought me a proper New Orleans banjo.

 At thirteen I put together a band in the place I was living at then, Laplace, Louisiana, about thirty-two miles from New Orleans.
 We had a home-made violin, a bass, a guitar, a banjo and a chair as a drum kit.
 We put aside all the money we could, to buy better instruments as we went along.
 We went wherever there were lots of people and we worked hard.
 Our takings were mounting and I decided to organise ‘picnics’, providing beer and salad: admission 15 cents including dancing.
 We played the same numbers as today, like ‘Pallet on the Floor’ and a few waltzes.
 We used to go into New Orleans on a weekend to listen to the different bands playing the public parks.
 When they had played a number once, we could play it too.
 If we hadn’t quite got it all, we would take bits of two of their tunes to make one.